Super Affiliate Tips

 Keeping with the process of simplicity, the first step is to add your web site / campaign information.
 In the example below I filled out the campaign information as if I was running a campaign to promote this blog.

 3.)
-Selecting Your keywords
+Selecting Your Keywords

 After completing your campaign web site information, you are asked to setup your keywords.
 You can select and import your own keywords, or you can use the “Suggestion Tool”.
 For this example, I used the MIVA Suggestion Tool for the keyword “affiliate marketing”.
 A list will then be shown with suggested keywords.
 You can then “Add” your desired keywords, or select “Add All”.